Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Integration.md

 ![floating licenses page](img/System_Integration_floating_licenses.png)

-Once you have floating licenses available, when you connect, for example, Rapise to Spira, Rapise will automatically requests a floating license from Spira.
+Once you have floating licenses available, when you connect, for example, Rapise to Spira, Rapise automatically requests a floating license from Spira.
 The application will use that license until Rapise is closed or a SpiraPlan administrator clicks the End Session button in SpiraPlan.

 The floating licenses page will show how many licenses are available and information about each currently active session.
 A system admin can end a session at any time by clicking the "End Session" button on a specific session.